dendronhq/dendron-site/vault/dendron.topic.images.md

 ---
 ## Copy & Paste

 Dendron automatically inserts images in your clipboard using the `> Paste Image` command.
 The image is saved to `${currentFileDir}/assets` by default.
-This feature requires the [Paste Image](https://link.dendron.so/vscode-paste-image) VSCode extension.
+This feature requires the [Paste Image](https://link.dendron.so/vscode-paste-image) VS Code extension.

 <a href="https://www.loom.com/share/e1f6d207a1134f42b7a1a7750658acec">
 <img style="" src="https://cdn.loom.com/sessions/thumbnails/e1f6d207a1134f42b7a1a7750658acec-with-play.gif"> </a>